 Other authors of the article, “Video game training enhances cognitive control in older adults,” include Jacqueline Boccanfuso, Jean Rintoul, Omar Al-Hashimi, Farshid Faraji, Jacki Janowich, Erwin Kong, Yudy Larraburo, Cammie Rolle and Eric Johnston.

 Gazzaley is co-founder and chief science advisor of Akili Interactive Labs, which is developing cognitive video game software as diagnostic and therapeutic tools, and has a patent pending on a game-based cognitive intervention he developed from the research presented in the paper.
+He is also the founder and director of Neuroscape, the company involved in producing the NeuroRacer game.

 The study was funded under Health Games Research, a program of the Robert Wood Johnson Foundation and by the National Institute on Aging.
 Anguera is also supported by a UCSF Institutional Research and Career Development Award.